Skip to main content

 Festive

-A sweet and moist cake made with grated sweet potato, spices, and coconut milk.
-It's often enjoyed during festive occasions.
+A moist cake of grated sweet potato, spices and coconut milk.
+It tends to come out for festive occasions.

 vegetarianContains: Dairy